shengwen-tw/nixie-clock/readme.md

 * Developer : Shengwen (l1996812@gmail.com)
 * Platform : Arduino UNO (ATmega328 microcontoller)

-#Description
+#Introduction
-This is a little project to implement a clock.
+This is a small project to make a nixie clock.
 The display of the clock is select to use IN-14 Nixie tube.

-The functions of the project will conatain the basic time display, alarm, music...etc.
+The functions of project conatain the basic time display, alarm, music...etc.

 Welcome to contact with me to share your ideas!